 Investing is one of the most effective ways to build wealth.
 Since 1880, the S&P 500 has returned an average of 9% each year.
 Although short-term volatility means that any year might see larger gains or losses, over decades, you have a better chance of earning the average return.
-That means an investment of $10,000 grows to $23,673, on average, after 10 years.

 You can manage risk from market drops as you near retirement age by diversifying your investments between stocks and bonds and adjusting the balance between the two asset classes in your portfolio.
 The problem is that rebalancing your portfolio can be complicated, and you need to be vigilant about doing it.
 Also, some brokerages and mutual funds charge fees when you buy and sell investments, adding additional cost.